-The Bachelor of Science in Telecommunication and Networking Technology (TNT) degree requires a minimum 124 total credit hours, a minimum cumulative grade point average (CGPA) of 2.00 and minimum grade point average (GPA) of 2.00 in CNIT courses.
+The Bachelor of Science in Telecommunications and Networking Technology (TNT) degree requires a minimum of 124 total credit hours, a minimum cumulative grade point average (CGPA) of 2.00, and a minimum grade point average (GPA) of 2.00 in CNIT courses.

-A minimum grade of “C-” Is required in all prerequisite CNIT courses: if student earns “D” in a CNIT course that is not used as a prerequisite, he/she does not need to retake the course, but the above required minimum grade point average of 2.0 in CNIT courses must be met.
+A minimum grade of “C-” is required in all prerequisite CNIT courses: if a student earns “D” in a CNIT course that is not used as a prerequisite, then he/she does not need to retake the course, but the above required minimum grade point average of 2.0 in CNIT courses must be met.

 - TNT Requirements (87 credit hours)

 - Technology Requirements (21 credit hours): ECET 224, ECET 374, IT 104, OLS 252, TECH 120, TECH 320 and TECH 330.